truonghuy89/Imgur.API.Docs/endpoints/account-endpoint.rst

 GetImageIdsAsync
 ----------------

-Returns an array of Image IDs that are associated with the account.
+Returns a list of Image IDs that are associated with the account.
 OAuth authentication required.

 ::